Alessandra Cianetti | Director

 Annie Jael Kwan | Director

-Annie Jael Kwan is an independent curator and experienced producer based in London.
+Annie Jael Kwan is an independent curator and producer based in London.
 She trained in theatre arts, film and cultural theory at Goldsmiths, University of London, where she also lectured for several years, and then obtained a postgraduate qualification in Law.
 She has worked as producer and curator on numerous arts projects in the UK and internationally since 2005, working with major arts and cultural institutions, and international companies.
 She founded Something Human in 2012, to focus on her interests in critical ideas and explorations surrounding movement across borders and is a repeat recipient of grants from Arts Council England, National Arts Council Singapore and the Singapore International Foundation.
 As producer, her projects include Domestic Archaeology at the Geffrye Museum, funded by Arts Council England; Articulated London, a large-scale multidisciplinary exhibition at the four storey London Oxo Barge House, sponsored by Nokia Nseries; the Overture Film commissioned by the South Bank Centre and projected on the Royal Festival Hall; producing multidisciplinary festival SEA ArtsFest in 2013 and 2014, leading on curating its visual arts programme and SEA ArtsFilm.
 In 2015, she co-curated the exhibition, 50 Years of Theatre Memories, for irememberSG, as part of Singapore’s 50th Anniversary celebrations, and curated the exhibitions, EX PARTE connecting British and Singaporean artists for the Singapore Tourism Board, and London Calling for the British High Commission for the delegation of the British Prime Minister to Singapore.
-In 2016, she completed a curatorial research residency in Cambodia with the support of the Artist International Development Fund (British Council/ACE) and NAC Singapore, and was selected as one of the ten curators for the International Curators Forum’s programme, “Beyond the Frame”.
+In 2016, she completed a curatorial research residency in Cambodia with the support of the Artist International Development Fund (British Council/ACE) and NAC Singapore, and was selected as one of the ten curators for the International Curators Forum’s programme, “Beyond the Frame” and for Outset’s programme for emerging curators.
 She is currently undertaking a Masters in History of Art and Archaeology at SOAS and contributes to the publication, Art Asia Pacific.

 Esther Carolin | Arts Outreach Coordinator